 Outcomes of the methodology all combined for Transmission has some effects that some parties have raised as concerns on aspects of the resulting charges.
 Some that have been identified are:

 Geographic distribution of prices.
-Under CWD the geographic distribution plays a part however it creates more of a level playing field with the ranges of charges between points being narrower than under CWD.
+Under CWD the geographic distribution plays a part, however it creates more of a level playing field with the ranges of charges between points being narrower than under CWD.
 In some cases this does mean prices rise from current levels and others fall.

 Prices of points, specifically Exit points that are close to Entry points.
 Similar to above, for some prices do rise from current levels.